Quotations-team/documentation/technical_spec.md

 5. **Splash Screen**
     1. `Handler`
     To set wait time by use Handler class to create a thread to wait for amount of time.
 Usually splash screen is use to load up stuff for the app.
 The wait time can be longer, usually have a nice background logo image or text displaying.
+    Splash screen will replace signin page if user already signin, display only for 1 second.

 6. **Sign up / Sign in / skip page**
 I am guessing what code you had use **???
 Saman please edit this part ???**